kovidgoyal/calibre/manual/edit.rst

 completion system prioritizes letters that are at the start of a word, or immediately after a path separator.
 Once you get used to this system, you will find it saves you a lot of time and effort.

+Snippets
+^^^^^^^^^^^^^^^

+The calibre editor supports *snippets*.
+A snippet is a piece of text that is either re-used often or contains a lot of redundant text.
+The editor allows you to insert a snippet with only a few key strokes.
+The snippets are very powerful, with many features, such as placeholders you can jump between, automatic mirroring of repeated text and so on.
+For more information, see :doc:`snippets`.